-Every dog's ears will undeniably perk up at the mention of the sacred word "treat".
-Why not give your dog a treat that helps them stay healthy?
+Every dog's ears perk up at the mention of something yummy.
+Why not give your dog a delicious bite that can also help support their health?

-We are thrilled to make three carefully curated types of CBD dog treats.
+We are thrilled to make three carefully curated types of CBD dog bites.

-These bites are not only yummy but designed specifically to help certain types of issues CBD has been known to help.
+These bites are not only mouth-watering for your dog, but they're also designed specifically to support certain types of conditions.

 CBD Peanut Butter and Coconut Oil for Dogs

-Peanut butter has been a long time favorite treat of dogs forever.
-Just stay away from peanut butter with xylitol in it!
+Peanut butter has been a long-time favorite of dogs forever.
+It makes sense.
+It's a fantastic munchie for your pup - as long as you stay away from peanut butter with xylitol in it!

-Honest Paws has created a revolutionary product that combines the healing powers of CBD oil with the creamy and tasty concoction dogs love: peanut butter.
-If you don't want to go the route of oils or treats, try CBD infused peanut butter for dogs.
+Honest Paws has created a revolutionary product that combines the power of CBD oil with the creamy and tasty concoction dogs love: peanut butter.
+If you don't want to go the route of oils or bites, try CALM CBD peanut butter for dogs.

-Additionally, Honest Paws has carefully created a CBD infused coconut oil for dogs.
-Like CBD tinctures, you can easily mix this into your dog's daily dose of food.
-On the other hand, you can rub it directly onto your dog's skin if they are suffering from agitated skin.
+Additionally, Honest Paws has carefully created Wellness CBD coconut oil for dogs.
+Like CBD tinctures, you can easily administer it at mealtime.

 Broad Spectrum Hemp: The Bottom Line